jaantollander/masters-thesis/content/50_conclusion.md

 <!-- TODO: looking monitoring data as a stream (not batch) -->

 The ultimate goal is to provide real-time monitoring, visualization, and reporting deployed on a live system that administrators can use to identify if a slowdown is caused by file system usage and who is causing it.
+In the future, we would like to compute the rates on the database as new data arrives and perform real-time analytics on them.

 Additionally, we aim to provide information that can guide future procurements and configuration changes such that the investments and modifications improve the critical parts of the storage system.